eduardosancho/postmark-awesome-graph/README.md

 #### Default data

 Until your first snapshot is taken, the component will show the data hard-coded in the `graph.jsx` file.
 The graph shows a network of in-app communications where each node is a person and each connection is a message from one person to another.
 When the user highlights a line connecting two users, the inspector component should display the topics the two chatted about.
-See the screenshot below for an example.
+See the screenshot below for an example..

 #### Preview of the awesome graph